liyingli0818/instagram_account_type_predictor/README.md

-### Next Steps:
+### Conclusion and Further Steps:
+1. Add functionality to web app.

+2. NLP on Biography.

-Business applications: Use the model to develop in product advertising and online marketing to find influencers that have high potential business marketing power.
-Actually looking into the account and demonstrate that the account has high potential marketing power (e.g. large number of followers, lots of Likes in each posts).
+3. Use the model to develop in product advertising and online marketing to find influencers that have high potential business marketing power by actually inspecting their account (e.g. large number of followers, lots of Likes in each posts).